teambit/docs/docs/reference/pre-existing-components.md

 ### Initialize Bit Workspace

-Use the `init` command to initialzie a Bit Workspace
+Use the `init` command to initialize a Bit Workspace

 ```sh
 bit init --harmony